What to Do When There Is a Bank Error Made in Your Favor

 If the funds weren’t originally meant for you, the bank can start the process of reversing the transaction.

 To report the error, first call your bank.
 Take down the name of the person you talked to and make a note of the time and date.
 Follow up your call with an email that outlines the details of the error.
 That way, you’ll have a paper trail of your attempts to correct the issue.
-The time frame in which to report a bank error varies, so check with your particular account’s fine print to know the specifics.
+The time frame in which to report a bank error varies, so check with your particular account’s fine print to find out the specifics.

 What Happens if the Bank Does Not Respond?